 If neither of the above tickles your fancy, you can always check out the list of exchanges that bitcoin.com has put together, though we feel we should emphasize again that you need to do your homework before committing to anything.

 Another sidenote is that you can’t always access the above two sites from every country; Coinbase, for instance, is blocked in many parts of Asia.
-On top of that, plenty of countries, South Korea being the most recent example, are starting to ban bitcoins, meaning that you may want to look through our VPN reviews before getting started with cryptocurrency.
+On top of that, plenty of countries, South Korea being the most recent example, are starting to ban bitcoins, meaning that you may want to look up a VPN before getting started with cryptocurrency.

 Step 3: Buying Bitcoin